mythril-forge/vanilla-spells/spells/level-9/wish.md

 Alternatively, you can create one of the following effects of your choice:
 - You create one object of up to 25,000 gp in value that isn't a magic item.
 	The object can be no more than 300 feet in any dimension, and it appears in an unoccupied space you can see on the ground.
-- You allow up to twenty creatures that you can see to regain all hit points, and you end all effects on them described in the [*greater restoration*](./greater-restoration) spell.
+- You allow up to twenty creatures that you can see to regain all hit points, and you end all effects on them described in the [*greater restoration*][link] spell.
 - You grant up to ten creatures that you can see resistance to a damage type you choose.
 - You grant up to ten creatures you can see immunity to a single spell or other magical effect for 8 hours.
 	For instance, you could make yourself and all your companions immune to a Lich's life drain attack.